 SEO (Search Engine Optimization) vs SEM (Search Engine Marketing): What’s Similar and What’s Different?

-After spending 14+ years in the SEO industry, one thing I’ve learned is that most businesses don’t struggle because they lack traffic.
+My 15+ years in the SEO industry taught me that most businesses don’t struggle because they lack traffic.
 They struggle because they’re confused.
 Confused about what works today and what’s outdated.
 Confused about whether they should invest in SEO or go all-in on SEM.

 AI-generated answers are everywhere.
 And the lines between SEO and SEM are blurrier than ever.
 So if you’re feeling stuck trying to understand SEO vs SEM, trust me, you’re not alone.
 Even experienced marketers get it wrong.
-That’s why I wrote this guide.
-Not as a theory-filled textbook explanation.
+That’s why I wrote this guide based on my hands-on experience.

 What is Search Engine Optimization (SEO)?